-Smallpox has now been eradicated but ongoing interest in this disease lies both in the success of the eradication programme and in its potential as a biological weapon.
+Smallpox has now been eradicated but ongoing interest in this disease lies both in the success of the eradication programme, its potential as a biological weapon and its similarity to monkeypox.

 Smallpox used to be a common cause of morbidity and mortality worldwide and is a viral haemorrhagic fever caused by the variola virus which belongs to the same genus as cowpox, monkeypox, orf and molluscum contagiosum.